MStarmans91/WORC/WORC/doc/static/user_manual.rst

 The following outputs and evaluation methods are always generated:

-1. Performance of your model (main output).
+1. Performance of your models (main output).

     Stored in file ``performance_all_{num}.json``.
 If you created multiple models to predict multiple labels, or did multilabel classification, the ``{num}`` corresponds to the label.
+The file consists of three parts.

-Contains 95% Confidence intervals on several metrics.
+    **Mean and 95% confidence intervals of several performance metrics.**

     For classification: